 As a Health Promoting School, we strive to encourage children to make healthy choices.
 We ask that children bring a healthy snack and drink to school for playtime, such as fruit, and that sweets and crisps be given as an occasional treat.

-We have provided every child with an Abronhill Primary School water bottle and have recently had new water coolers installed throughout the school.
+We have provided every child with an Abronhill Primary School water bottle and have water coolers installed throughout the school.
 All children should bring their water bottle to school every day filled with fresh water.
 This can then be refilled during the day at designated times, if required.
 It has been proven that drinking water helps children to focus and learn so we encourage them to do so.
 We only allow water to be consumed in the classrooms so please do not provide your child with any other drinks as they will not be allowed to have them.

 Healthy snacks are provided each day for our nursery children.
 Children are supported to develop their independent skills by helping to prepare, select and tidy at snack time.
 Details of snacks provided are listed on the nursery information board, including details of possible allergens.
 Nursery children are entitled to free milk.